 What to expect from toddler play

-By the time she’s three, ‘pretend’ games like dress ups and playing house are likely to be favourite activities.
-This type of imaginative and creative play also helps your toddler express and explore new emotions she might be feeling at this age, like frustration, sadness and anger.
+By the time your toddler is three, she might be enjoying ‘pretend’ games like dress ups and playing house.
+This type of imaginative and creative play helps your toddler express and explore complex emotions like frustration, sadness and anger.

 Toddler play ideas and toddler games